Adan-with-accent/Ad-n-s-place/README.md

-Rigbycat based terminal (personal info)
+Fancy Purple & Black personal website

-Feel free to use as a base while giving credits
+Everyone can use it as a base, but give credits plz.

+it uses HTML, a bit of CSS and some JS.